Israel announces ground operations, issues 'last warning' to Gazans

 The war began with Hamas's 2023 attack on Israel, which resulted in 1,218 deaths, mostly civilians, according to Israeli figures.

-Gaza's civil defence agency said Wednesday that at least 436 people had been killed since Israel resumed its intense strikes.
+The Gaza civil defence agency's spokesman Mahmud Bassal said late on Wednesday that at least 470 people had been killed in the territory since Israel resumed large-scale air strikes overnight from Monday to Tuesday.